criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 # Important Note

-This chart is the replacement for the logstream-master chart, which has been deprecated.
+This chart is the replacement for the `logstream‑master` chart, which has been deprecated.
-If you're migrating from the deprecated logstream-master chart, please see the [Migration](#migration) Section.
+If you're migrating from the deprecated `logstream‑master` chart, please see the [Migration](#migration) Section.

 # New Capabilities

-* Support for the 3.4.0 version of Cribl Stream (default version)
+* Support for the 3.5.0 version of Cribl Stream (default version)

 # Deployment